nus-cs2103/website-base/admin/faq-fragment.md

 <div id="faq-separateWebsite-A">

 We have a separate website because some of the course information does not fit into the structure imposed by Canvas.

-On a related note, keep in mind that 'hunting and gathering' of relevant information is one of the skills you need to survive 'in the wild'.
-Do not always expect all relevant materials to appear 'magically' in some kind of 'work bin'.
 </div>
 <!-- =============================================================== -->
 <div id="faq-slideFormat-Q">Why slides are not detailed?</div>